bolemo/ad-blocker/README.md

 1. Fill in the following fields as follows:
     * Domain Type: Forward Zone
     * Domain Name: `sinkhole`
-    * Master DNS Server: `0.0.0.0`
+    * Master DNS Server: `<IP Address of your Synology Device>`
     * Serial Format: Date (YYYYMMDDNN)
 1. Enable "Limit zone update" but do __not__ set any values for it.
 1. (Optional) Set a limit on the Zone Transfer rules to restrict it to your LAN.
 1. (Optional) Set a limit on the source IP rules to restrict it to your LAN.
+1. Validate then select and modify the Ressource Record of the Sinkhole Zone to modify the ns.sinkhole record IP address to `127.0.0.1`.

 The Domain Name _must_ be `sinkhole` as that is what the updater script requires.
 The sinkhole must reference a static zone configuration file and so the "Limit zone update" must be enabled with no values so that the resulting configuration file is generated with the line `allow-update {none;};`.
+Master DNS Server needs to be set at first with the Synology device IP then changed to `127.0.0.1` after it has been generated to avoid errors.

 ### Blocklist Setup
 1. Select the "Zones" tab and create another new Master Zone.
 1. Fill in the following fields as follows:
     * Domain Type: Forward Zone
     * Domain Name: `rpz.blocklist`
-    * Master DNS Server: `0.0.0.0`
+    * Master DNS Server: `<IP Address of your Synology Device>`
     * Serial Format: Date (YYYYMMDDNN)
 1. Enable "Limit zone update" but do __not__ set any values for it.
 1. Enable "Limit zone transfer" but do __not__ set any values for it.
 1. Enable "Limit IP source service" but do __not__ set any values for it.

 The Domain Name _must_ be `rpz.blocklist` and the Serial Format _must_ be set as `Date` as that is what the updater script requires.
 The blocked zones must reference a static zone configuration file and so the "Limit zone update" must be enabled with no values so that the resulting configuration file is generated with the line `allow-update {none;};`.
+Master DNS Server is set with the Synology device to avoid errors, it will be overwritten anyway...

 ## Script Installation
 1. SSH as the administrator to the Synology device